utep-cs-arch-classes/proj1-tok-bamariscal/src/README.md

 Project 1: Tokenizer
 ====================
-The tokenizer will take in a string of characters representing a string and return an array of pointers to each individual word.
-The tokenizer will also maintain a history, so that the user can select from the set of previously input strings to tokenize without having to retype the string.
+The tokenizer will take in a string of characters and return an array of pointers to each word.
+The tokenizer will also keep a history, so that the user can choose from previous inputs strings to tokenize without having to retype the string.

 # Instructions: